The Mark of Zorro chapter 4 Swords clash and Pedro explains

 “Come, sergeant!
 Out with the tale!
 Landlord, give all of us wine, that we may celebrate this affair!
 Your tale, sergeant!
 Shall you leave the army, now that you have earned the reward, and purchase a and take a wife?”

-Sergeant Gonzales choked again, and reached gropingly for a wine mug.
+choked again, and reached gropingly for a wine mug.

 “You promised me,” continued, “that you would tell me the whole thing, word by word.
 Did he not say as much, landlord?
 You declared that you would relate how you played with him; how you laughed at him while you fought; how you pressed him back after a time and then ran him through—”

 “Your modesty ill becomes you at such a time,” said.
 “You promised the tale, and I would have it.
-What does this Señor look like?
+What does this Señor Zorro look like?
 Have you peered at the dead face beneath the mask?
 It is, perhaps, some man that we all know?
 Cannot some one of you tell me the facts?
 You stand here like so many speechless images of men—”

 “I fail to understand,” said.
 “I have but asked you to tell me the story of the fight—how you mocked him as you battled; how you pressed him back at will, and presently ended it by running him through—”